es-kumagai/CameraMonitor/README.md

 ## Updates

+### Next

+- Fix a bug that expanded window state on collection items was not set at launch.

 ### Version 1.0.6

 - The next time a camera device is connected, it restores the camera image windows that was closed due to disconnected the camera device.